TRMSC/cloud-backup/README.md

 ### How to:

-- Download and put the files from the repository in the same directory. 📁
+- Download the repository and put all files in the same directory. 📁

-- Run "cloud-backup-settings.py" to make the settings. 🖊
+- Run __cloud-backup-settings.py__ to config your backups. ⚙

-- Backup your calendars, adressbook and local cloud data by starting the script "cloud-backup.py". 💾
+- Backup your calendars, adressbook and files* by starting the script __cloud-backup.py__. 💾

 - Finished! 🎉

 ___Note: You can use the script manually or control it with a cronjob!___

+\* _Backuping files is a new feature in v.1.2: For this part the client of your cloud has to be installed.
+The tool creates a zip file with the specified local data in it.
+For backuping your calendars and adressbook the client isn't needed._

 ---